GeoNode/QGISGeoNodePlugin/docs/index.md

 This plugin is available for installation via the main QGIS plugin repository.
 Inside QGIS, navigate to _Plugins -> Manage and Install Plugins..._, then search for `QGIS GeoNode` and install it

+!!!
+Warning
+    It may be necessary to **restart QGIS** after installing the plugin, since QGIS does not currently allow Python plugins to reload data providers dynamically

+    Additionally, when activated, **this plugin replaces the core GeoNode provider** that comes preinstaled in QGIS.
+    If you want to get the core provider back you will need to disable this plugin and restart QGIS.

 !!! note
     Be sure to have the _Show also experimental plugins_ checkbox checked, the QGIS Plugin Manager _Settings_ section.

-!!! warning
-    It may be necessary to **restart QGIS** after installing the plugin, since QGIS does not currently allow Python plugins to reload data providers dynamically

 ??? info "Extra - Installing from our custom plugin repo"
     In addition to installing from the official QGIS plugin repository.